jnozzi/cocoadev.com/markdown/BindingsBehindTheScenes.md

 There is however some loose questions: where is the old     isa stored?
 The new class is not a subclass of the observed class (but a sibling to it), so for method forwarding it would need a pointer to its sibling (and the new class stores the original class's meta object in its     isa, so it cannot be stored there).

 Does objc_msgSend cooperate with the system for it to work?
-Binding support is in General/AppKit only (i.e. if you only link with the Foundation framework, you cannot bind values together), so having binding support in objc_msgSend seems wrong.
+Binding support is in AppKit only (i.e. if you only link with the Foundation framework, you cannot bind values together), so having binding support in objc_msgSend seems wrong.

-Will it fail if I use     methodForSelector: and change values through the implementation pointer? likewise, if I use General/CoreFoundation functions to change values, will it likewise fail (to notify observers)?
+Will it fail if I use     methodForSelector: and change values through the implementation pointer? likewise, if I use CoreFoundation functions to change values, will it likewise fail (to notify observers)?

 If I observe several values in an object, the binding system will only use the single     isa replacement, so who knows which values are observred for individual objects?
 Is there a central repository of these things?